Notes on John 10

 He were not the Lord God of

-life was not taken from Him.
-Then the Lord stressed that His death had specific
+His life was not taken from Him.
+Then the Lord stressed that His death had

-Him, so He is not making a reference to every person on earth.
-In chapter 17,
+enter through Him, so He is not making a reference to every person on earth.
+In

-Jesus was explicit that He was not praying for the world.
-That prayer was
+chapter 17 Jesus was explicit that He was not praying for the world.
+That

-priestly intercession, so it would not make sense to reason that the next day
+prayer was priestly intercession, so it would not make sense to reason that the

-our Priest offered a sacrifice for those He refused to pray for the preceding
+next day our Priest offered a sacrifice for those He refused to pray for the

-evening!
-The solution is simple: “The Good Shepherd lays down His life for
+preceding evening!
+The solution is simple: “The Good Shepherd lays down His

 Substitutionary